davidindub/coffeecrew/README.md

 ### Notifications

-Django Messages and Bootstrap's Alerts elements were combined to make elegant notification messages when the user performs actions.
+Django Messages and Bootstrap's Alerts elements were combined to make elegant dismissible notification messages when the user performs actions.

 ### Favicon